 Marketing and Communications Guidance and Toolkit – to be drafted by the Marketing team for inclusion in the Hull 2017 Online Brand Centre

-HULL 2017 PROGRAMME FUND - WEB PAGES/GUIDELINES
+HULL 2017 CREATIVE COMMUNITIES PROGRAMME - WEB PAGES/GUIDELINES

-HULL 2017 PROGRAMME FUND

-Query whether any need to change the existing name of Hull 2017 Programme Fund.
-Example other names include Make It Happen/Hull 2017 Grant Fund/ /Hull 2017 Culture Fund
+CREATIVE COMMUNITIES PROGRAMME

 SUMMARY DESCRIPTION

-Creative Acts – The Hull 2017 Programme Fund
+Creative Acts – The Creative Communities Programme

 The Programme Fund is looking for projects for Hull 2017 which are creative at heart, transformational in effect and celebratory of arts and culture.
 We want to fund projects which release the original voices and defiant spirit of this city and region, which connect communities, which look to the future, which create experiences and iconic images never to be forgotten.
 We want to fund projects which start in Hull for the public of Hull; which happen across the city, in all kinds of spaces, in all corners of the city.This is Hull 2017, UK City of Culture and we are celebrating creativity.